 Whole House Fans

 Any time the outside temperature is cooler than the inside temperature, you can run your Whole House Fan and turn off the Air Conditioning.
-This will immediately save you money.
+As an alternative to air conditioning, this will immediately save you money.
 It is good to remember that Heating and AC systems recirculate indoor air while a Whole House Fan introduces fresh clean air to your home.
+These fans are sometimes known as attic fans, but they are designed to move air through the home into the attic and out through roof or gable vents.

 Our Whole House Fans are maintenance free.
 You will want to clean the intake grill on the ceiling with a vacuum cleaner brush attachment every so often.